 Regulatory compliance is about preventing harm to the customer and other stakeholders.
 A solid Compliance Management System (CMS) is designed to keep this protection at the forefront of all members of your banking team.

-A Systemic Breakdown in Compliance
+A CMS Breakdown in Compliance

 I’ve attended several compliance seminars, trainings, performed hands-on “boots on the ground” consulting, and visited with a number of bankers over the last couple months.
 I’ve seen and heard about a variety of violations and exceptions.
 Most of these errors did not result from a misinterpretation of a complex regulation.
 And most interestingly, a lot of the errors being uncovered aren’t tied to “new” regulations.
 In fact, most of them were the result of a change in a product, service, fee, and delivery channel – a change that wasn’t managed well.